List of American Pie characters: Marshall "Lube" Lubetsky

 Marshall "Lube" Lubetsky is a fictional character from the American Pie series of teen comedy films.
 In class, Lube has a vivid fantasy about a group of cheerleaders, particularly one named Ashley.
 Lube tells Ashley how he feels about her, giving a speech on how he guarantees sexual satisfaction, but she still turns him down.
 Ashley's friend is impressed with his promise and tells Lube to meet her upstairs, but when she finds an offensive text on his phone she storms out.
 Rob finds Heidi in bed with Stifler and leaves the room.
 The next day, when Rob and Heidi are cleaning the library, Rob finds a secret compartment containing "The Bible".
 He shows the book to his friends Nathan and Lube and explains that it is a sex manual that has been compiled over 40 years by the students who found it.
 The book is regarded as legendary, but unfortunately has been damaged by the water.
 Lube discovers a page in The Bible which tells of a brothel in Canada and a prostitute, Monique, who is very experienced.
 The entry was written in 1975, but Lube misreads the date as 1995, and they decide to visit.
 When they meet Monique the boys are disgusted, but Nathan states that they should go for it anyway.
 Nathan and Lube make Rob go first, but Monique dies while performing oral sex on him.
 They panic and drive back to the USA.
 In an attempt to restore The Bible, Rob and his friends resolve to find all of the people who originally wrote it in order to recreate it, starting with the original creator, Noah Levenstein.
 They eventually succeed in recreating the book.
 Rob and his friends then go on the school ski trip.
-Lube and Diana are riding up the mountain in gondola ski lifts, but Nathan has sex with Dana in the lift control room and accidentally shut off the lifts' power.
+Lube and Ashley are riding up the mountain in gondola ski lifts, but Nathan has sex with Dana in the lift control room and accidentally shut off the lifts' power.
 Ashley and Lube are in another lift, where Lube falls out when trying to go for help.
 When Ashley climbs down to him, Lube tells her how he really feels about her, moving her to tears.
 Lube and Ashley also go back to the cabin and have sex.